About Keevil WI

 Keevil is part of the Wiltshire regional Federation.

-Meetings have reverted to the village hall (having been online via Zoom during lockdowns) on the second Wednesday of each month at 7.20pm for 7.30pm, with the exception of August (unless otherwise advised).
+Meetings are held at the village hall on the second Wednesday of each month at 7.20pm for 7.30pm, with the exception of August (unless otherwise advised).

 We have created a new page which will feature a changing recipe from the Keevil & District WI cookbook.